GSA/digitalgov.gov/content/sources/source_dap.md

 # What is the URL for this product or service?
 # Primary Domain — the link to your website, blog homepage, or news feed. (e.g., https://18f.gsa.gov/)
-# Note: We'll automatically add ?dg to the end of your URL, to help you track links back to your site.

 domain: "https://digital.gov/guides/dap"

 # Images need to be 250x250 px with a transparent background.